 Col. Jason M. Trew is the Commandant of the School of Advanced Air and Space Studies, Air University, Maxwell Air Force Base, Ala.
 SAASS is a selective one-year graduate school with 17 terminally credentialed faculty members and 45 Air Force, Space Force, Department of Defense and international students.
 The mission of SAASS is to educate strategists for the Air Force, Space Force and nation.
 Full Bio

 Dr. Derrick V. Frazier is Deputy Commandant and Education Advisor for the School of Advanced Air and Space Studies (SAASS), Air University (AU), Maxwell Air Force Base (AFB), Alabama.
 Full Bio Curriculum Vitae

 Dr. Paige P. Price is Assistant Professor of Strategy and Security Studies at the School of Advanced Air and Space Studies (SAASS).
-Dr. Cone received a MA in International Studies and a PhD in Political Science from the University of South Carolina and has a BA in Political Science from the University of North Carolina Wilmington where she double minored in English and International Relations.
+Dr. Price received a MA in International Studies and a PhD in Political Science from the University of South Carolina and has a BA in Political Science from the University of North Carolina Wilmington where she double minored in English and International Relations.
 Her research focuses on issues of international security, nuclear security and nonproliferation, and strategic deterrence.
 Recent publications include articles on the impact of hypersonic weapons on nuclear deterrence, the role of positive and negative inducements in interstate relations, and an award-winning article on effective strategies for approaching North Korean nuclear weapons activity.
 She is currently working with the University of Chicago Press to publish her first book project, Bribing the Bomb: Inducements in Arms Control.
-Prior to coming to SAASS, Dr. Cone was an Assistant Professor with the Center for Strategic Deterrence Studies and was a postdoctoral fellow at The University of Chicago, serving as the Chicago Project and Security and Threats’ first ever nuclear proliferation fellow.
+Prior to coming to SAASS, Dr. Price was an Assistant Professor with the Center for Strategic Deterrence Studies and was a postdoctoral fellow at The University of Chicago, serving as the Chicago Project and Security and Threats’ first ever nuclear proliferation fellow.

 Dr. Thomas Hughes is a Professor of Military History at the School of Advanced Air and Space Studies (SAASS).
 His teaching expertise includes collegiate and graduate courses in American and European history, military history, aviation history, the history of strategy, security studies, and military doctrine.
 Full Bio Curriculum Vitae